AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/assign-work-in-workload-balancer-in-bulk.md

 * If the specified user is assigned to work items that are completed, the user remains assigned to those work items.

-For more information about user and job role assignments, see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
+For more information about user and job role assignments, see [Overview of assigning work in the Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).

 To unassign a user from work items in the selected projects or for the selected tasks or issues where they are assigned: